The H.E.S.S. transients follow-up system

 Such tests are executed at least once per observing period under changing conditions to verify the systems integrity in (a combination of) various states: \begin{enumerate} \item At the end of a regular observing run, during run transitions or calibration runs, \item with telescopes in a single or in multiple sub-arrays, \item during astronomical darkness or during moderate moonlight, \item with only a subset of the telescopes performing observations. \end{enumerate}

-In addition to the tests in the production system, a test setup is available for the development phase in which most of the sub-systems are present.
-It allows to validate changes and the interface integrity before new versions are deployed on site.
+In addition to the tests in the production system, an off-site test setup is available and running on a scaled-down version of the on-site infrastructure \citep{Zhu2021_DAQCluster}.
+This includes computing and storage nodes, switches, as well as the firewall.
+Key components like the RTA, VO system and DAQ ToO system with reduced functionality provide a development environment to ingest test alerts for testing new ToO system features, or re-running the RTA on existing data and testing new RTA features.
+It allows developers to validate changes and the interface integrity before new versions are deployed on site.